(be poe TAS teen)

 <1% (Limited to important or life-threatening): Hypersensitivity reaction, pharyngeal edema, pruritus, skin rash, swelling of lips, swollen tongue

 • Contact lens wearers: Contains benzalkonium chloride which may be absorbed by soft contact lenses; remove lens prior to administration and wait 10 minutes before reinserting.

 • Appropriate use: For topical ophthalmic use only.
 Not for the treatment of contact lens irritation; do not wear contact lenses if eye is red.

 Teratogenic effects were not observed in most animal reproduction studies following oral administration; however, a decrease in fetal weight and a decrease in live births were observed in some studies.
 In humans, plasma concentrations are below the limit of quantification (<2 ng/mL) 24 hours after ophthalmic administration.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience bad taste.
+• Patient may experience bad taste, headache, rhinitis, or pharyngitis.
 Have patient report immediately to prescriber vision changes, eye pain, or severe eye irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.